mare18explore/blitz/README.md

 - Player pages with current season stat blocks, full career table, and an AI chat that actually knows the player's stats
 - Team pages with full regular season game logs and opponent logos
 - Global player search in the navbar
-- Game predictor: pick two teams, get a win probability from an ML model trained on 5,951 games
+- Game predictor: pick two teams, get a win probability from an ML model trained on 6,225 games
 - Prediction history that saves every prediction to a database and shows them in a live recent predictions feed

----

 ## How it's built

 **Frontend**: React, Vite, React Router, plain CSS.
 No component library.

 **Data**: ESPN's public API across two different domains.
 There's no official documentation so most of the endpoints were figured out from the network tab.
-The stats API returns athlete data as `$ref` URLs instead of inline data, so fetching the leaderboard is a two-step process — get the leaders list, then fetch all athlete details in parallel with `Promise.all()`.
+The stats API returns athlete data as `$ref` URLs instead of inline data, so fetching the leaderboard is a two-step process, get the leaders list, then fetch all athlete details in parallel with `Promise.all()`.

 **CORS**: ESPN blocks direct browser requests, and Safari also throws 403s on some endpoints.
 Handled with a Vite proxy in dev, vercel.json rewrites in production, and by fetching the teams list through the Flask backend so it happens server side instead of from the browser.

 **AI chat**: Gemini API.
 The player's bio and full career stats get passed as context so it can answer specific questions about their numbers, not just generic football stuff.

 **Game predictor**: full Python pipeline.
-A script pulls every regular season game from ESPN's scoreboard API from 2002 to 2024 (5,951 games).
-Feature engineering calculates Elo ratings, offensive and defensive ratings, rest days, and home field advantage for each game using only data that would have been available before kickoff.
-A logistic regression model trained on those features hits 63.6% accuracy: Vegas oddsmakers typically sit around 65-67% so this is in a reasonable range.
-A Flask API serves the predictions, proxied through Vite locally and deployed on Railway in production.
+A script pulls every regular season game from ESPN's scoreboard API from 2003 to 2026 (6,225 games), including turnover data from each game's box score.
+Feature engineering calculates Elo ratings, offensive and defensive ratings (weighted toward recent form), rest days, divisional matchups, recent win/loss form, and turnover differential for each game using only data that would have been available before kickoff.
+The model uses class-balanced logistic regression, evaluated against a baseline heuristic (always picking the home team) rather than raw accuracy alone, and achieves 61.4% accuracy, a 5.4-point improvement over that baseline.
+Vegas oddsmakers typically sit around 65-67%, so this is in a reasonable range for a project built without access to injury reports, weather data, or betting market information.

-Every prediction gets saved to a PostgreSQL database on Neon, and a Flask endpoint sends the recent history back to the frontend so it shows up as a live recent predictions feed under the predictor.
+Every prediction gets saved to a PostgreSQL database on AWS RDS, and a Flask endpoint sends the recent history back to the frontend so it shows up as a live recent predictions feed under the predictor.The prediction logic and API endpoints are covered by a pytest test suite, wired to a GitHub Actions CI pipeline that runs automatically on every push.

 ---